 - Ideal: These units usually have a reset button clearly labelled on the display.
 Simply press it once and wait for the system to restart.

 If a reset does not work, consult your boiler manual for an error code.
 This will usually be a combination of letters and numbers, such as F22 or E110.
 Write this code down to help an engineer diagnose specific problems.
+For a full breakdown of what common error codes mean, our combi boiler fault finding guide explains what each code signals and what action to take.

-7. Reasons for a Quick Diagnostics Flowchart
+7. Quick Diagnostics Flowchart

 If you are still stuck, use this simple logical sequence to find the potential reasons for the failure: